 Background on the Epistle - I John

 John's letters deal with the problem of Gnosticism.
 As Gentiles entered the church in greater numbers, they brought much of their philosophical ideas with them.
-Gnosticism was an attempt by some in the church to fuse together Greek philosophical ideas with Christian theology.
-This was done to make the Christian religion more palatable to educated Greeks.
+Gnosticism was an attempt by some in the church to fuse Greek philosophical ideas with Christian theology.
+This was done in an effort to make the Christian religion more palatable to educated Greeks.

 In simple terms, Gnosticism taught that "spirit" was good and "matter" was evil.
 Salvation, therefore, required one to escape the realm of matter (what was physical) and enter into the realm of spirit.
 These ideas were connected to the Greek concept of "duality."
 The Gnostic teachers taught that the way to make this escape or transfer was through "knowledge" (what the word gnosis means).
 Not any knowledge however, but the special knowledge held in secret by these same Gnostic teachers.